MuhibNayem/AIra/README.md

 ```

 AIra keeps the conversation open.
 Type `exit`, `quit`, or `q` to end the session.
 Memory persists for the lifetime of the process (configurable via `--session` or `AIRA_SESSION_ID`).
+Before the first prompt appears, AIra verifies that required environment variables (`OLLAMA_BASE_URL`, `OLLAMA_MODEL`) are set and that the Ollama daemon is reachable; if anything is missing it prints remediation steps instead of starting.
+At startup AIra now performs a quick prerequisite check (Ollama binary + default model).
+If something is missing it prints remediation guidance before the chat loop begins.
+Skip the guard with `aira --no-check` or by exporting `AIRA_NO_STARTUP_CHECK=1`.

 ### Single-shot queries